ATCN: Resource-Efficient Processing of Time Series on Edge: ATCN: Agile Temporal Convolutional Networks

+where $\odot$ is Hadamard or element-wise multiplication.
+Fig. \ref{fig:act_effect} shows how different activation functions perform on the validation loss of the MNIST digits classification problem.
+It should be noted that based on the complexity of the application and available memory and hardware computational power, the activation function of ATCN can be changed.

-The next component is the STCB.
-The principle is the same as the linear block; however, we consider group convolution rather than depthwise.
-The reason for doing so is based on this observation that for downsampling the input, which has an activated max-pooling unit, group-convolution helps to better map temporal information to a higher dimension without drastically increasing computation complexity and the model size.
+The STCB consists of expansion, followed by a group and another projection convolution.
+The task of expansion convolution is to map input channel size, $c_{in}$, to higher or same dimension, $c^{exp}_{out}$, where $c^{exp}_{out}=\alpha \times c_{in}, \alpha \geq 1$.
+On the contrary, pointwise projection embeds and maps the feature extracted from the group convolution to the block output size, $c_{out}$.
+For the case of depthwise convolution, we set $group$, which manages the connection between input and output, to $c^{exp}_{out}$.
+For this case, the convolution weigh shape changes from $(c_{out}, c_{in}, k)$ to $(c_{out}, 1, k)$, where $k$ is the kernel size.
+We designed the network synthesizer so that if $c_{in} = c_{out}$, the skip line is automatically created from input to the elementwise addition.
+Then, the input will be added to the residual output from the pointwise projection.
+The residual connection helps the designers increase the network's depth without being worried about the vanishing gradient problem.
+The model synthesizer considers group convolution rather than depthwise for the case that MaxPooling is selected.
+The reason for doing so is based on this observation that for downsampling the input, which has an activated max-pooling unit, group convolution helps to better map temporal information to a higher dimension without drastically increasing computation complexity and the model size.
 The only constraint imposed by group convolution is that its output channel size, $c^{gc}_{out}$, should be divisible by $c^{exp}_{out}$.
 The two extreme G-CNN cases are when $group=c^{gc}_{in}$ and $group=1$.
-In the former case, the G-CNN is a depthwise convolution, and in the latter, G-CNN is a standard convolution.
-Formally, the weight shape for G-CNN is $(c_{out}, \frac{c_{in}}{group}, k)$.
+In the former case, the group convolution is a depthwise convolution, and in the latter, it is a standard convolution.
+Formally, the weight shape for group convolution is $(c_{out}, \frac{c_{in}}{group}, k)$.
 We depict the effect of altering the $group$ values in Fig.~\ref{fig:group_effect} for MNIST digit classification.
 As we can see, reducing the $group$ value increases the network capacity to minimize the validation loss.